MIT EAD Airframe Version 2: Propulsion

 The aircraft is an example of an ionocraft, which is powered by an ionic wind generated through controlled electrical discharge.
+(EAD stands for electroerodynamic.)

 The fuselage contains a stack of 54 lithium-polymer batteries.
 With the aid of a power supply unit these deliver a minimum of 20,000 volts of electrical potential, producing enough corona discharge (EMF) to propel the aircraft.
 Air at the front of the wing is ionized by an electrical field near thin filaments of wire called emitters.
 Elsewhere on the airframe, collectors attract these positively charged ions.
 As the ions travel toward the collectors, they collide with air molecules.
 Energy is transferred from the ions to the air molecules, thereby producing air flow; the thrust propels the aircraft forwards, fast enough to gain flying speed, with the conventional wings providing aerodynamic lift.

 Operational history

 The aircraft has flown at least eleven times, in the duPont Athletic Center, an indoor gymnasium on the MIT campus.
 The flight distances have been constrained by the 60 m long space within the gymnasium, and the aircraft normally flies about 2 m off the ground.